xyproto/gnetlark/README.md

 ### Installation

-Quick installation of the development version, using Go 1.17 or later:
+Quick installation of the latest version, using Go 1.17 or later:

     go install github.com/xyproto/gnetlark/cmd/gnetlark@latest